 If there is one thing that you want to be reliable in your life, it's dividend stocks and their constant income stream.
 In the case of HNI it has increased its DPS from $0.86 to $1.22 in the past 10 years.
 During this period it has not missed a payment, as one would expect for a company increasing its dividend.
 This is an impressive feat, which makes HNI a true dividend rockstar.

-HNI has a trailing twelve-month payout ratio of 54%, which means that the dividend is covered by earnings.
-In the near future, analysts are predicting lower payout ratio of 38%, leading to a dividend yield of around 3.0%.
-However, EPS should increase to $2.71, meaning that the lower payout ratio does not necessarily implicate a lower dividend payment.
+The current trailing twelve-month payout ratio for the stock is 58%, which means that the dividend is covered by earnings.
+However, going forward, analysts expect HNI's payout to fall to 42% of its earnings.
+Assuming a constant share price, this equates to a dividend yield of around 4.2%.
+However, EPS should increase to $2.72, meaning that the lower payout ratio does not necessarily implicate a lower dividend payment.

-With this in mind, I definitely rank HNI as a strong dividend stock, and makes it worth further research for anyone who likes steady income generation from their portfolio.
-Given that this is purely a dividend analysis, I urge potential investors to try and get a good understanding of the underlying business and its fundamentals before deciding on an investment.
-There are three fundamental factors you should further research:
+HNI's strong dividend attributes make it, without a doubt, a stock dividend investors should be considering for their portfolios.
+However, given this is purely a dividend analysis, I urge potential investors to try and get a good understanding of the underlying business and its fundamentals before deciding on an investment.
+I've put together three essential factors you should further examine:

 - Future Outlook: What are well-informed industry analysts predicting for HNI’s future growth?
 Take a look at our free research report of analyst consensus for HNI’s outlook.

 - Valuation: What is HNI worth today?
 Even if the stock is a cash cow, it's not worth an infinite price.
 The intrinsic value infographic in our free research report helps visualize whether HNI is currently mispriced by the market.